 Application and Hiring Process

-For full-time employment opportunities in these Pupil Personnel Services (PPS) titles in the current school year, new candidates are required to register and complete the online application.
+For full-time employment opportunities in these Pupil Personnel Services (PPS) titles in the current school year, new candidates must register and complete the online application.

 School Social Workers: Application and Eligibility